oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/operations.md

 corresponded page entity|route.
 Then these *operations* are checking for their Pre conditions.
 If all Pre conditions are met - Operation's button is displaying.
-After a user clicks on the button - all performed operations (and underlined actions) will be executed if preconditions of *operation* and conditions of *action groups* are met.
+After a user clicks on the button - all performed operations (and underlined actions) will be executed if preconditions of *operation* and conditions of *actions* are met.

 Operation Configuration
 -----------------------